MonsterOfCode/MonsterOfCode/README.md

-- 👋 Hi, I’m Dany Lopes Mota, is my nick name to my works is @BabaYaga
+- 👋 Hi, I’m Dany Lopes Mota
 - 👀 I’m interested in make great projects with great tecnolagies.
-- 🌱 I’m currently learning Dart and building a great VR game with UE4
+- 🌱 I’m currently working with Flutter and building a great VR game with UE4
 - 💞️ I’m looking to collaborate on big aventures to become a great project manager and great developer
-- 📫 How to reach me geral@danymota.com
+- 📫 How to reach me, danymota.com

 <!---
 MonsterOfCode/MonsterOfCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.